Looking for Youth Vision Eye Care ?

 Diet

-After wisdom tooth removal, it is important to stick to a soft food diet.
-This means avoiding any hard, crunchy, sticky, and spicy foods that could irritate your surgical site.
+After wisdom tooth removal, stick to a soft food diet.
+Avoid any hard, crunchy, sticky or spicy foods that could irritate your surgical site.
 Some good soft food options include:

 • Smoothies